loginx/alfred-timein/BDD_README.md

 This project uses Behavior-Driven Development to create **executable specifications** that serve as both documentation and automated tests.
 The BDD scenarios define exactly what alfred-timein does for users.

-## Philosophy: Executable Business Requirements
+## Philosophy: Executable User Requirements

 BDD scenarios answer three critical questions:
 1. **What** does the system do?
 (Feature descriptions)
 2. **How** do users interact with it?
 (Scenario steps)
 3. **Why** does it matter?
-(Business value statements)
+(User value statements)

 Each feature file is a contract that ensures the system delivers real user value, not just technical functionality.

 ## Feature Coverage

-Our BDD test suite covers five core business domains:
+Our BDD test suite covers five core feature areas:

 ### 🌍 **Timezone Lookup by City** (`features/timezone_lookup.feature`)
 - Finding timezones for major cities, landmarks, and locations with spaces